Basis-Theory/basistheory-integration-guides/docs/token_exchanges/index.md

 ---
-layout: page
+layout: default
-title: Token Exchange
+title: How to setup a token exchange
-permalink: /token_exchange/
+permalink: /token_exchanges/
 has_children: true
+token-exchanges: index.html
 ---

 # How to setup a token exchange